 Jonathan studied piano accompanying at the Royal Academy of Music in London under Malcolm Martineau, Julius Drake, James Baillieu, and Michael Dussek.
 He attended the Academy as a recipient of multiple scholarships and awards, including the American Society for the Royal Academy of Music scholarship, the Frank Britton award, the Elsie Doris Prater award, and the Nora Naismith Scholarship.
 During this time, he also studied at the Georg Solti Accademia in Venice, Italy with Maestro Richard Bonynge, Jonathan Papp, and Annette Saunders.

 In the summer of 2018, Jonathan held the Billy Joel Keyboard Fellowship at the Tanglewood Music Center in Lenox, MA.
 While a fellow, Jonathan served as assistant conductor of Leonard Bernstein's opera "A Quiet Place", which was part of Tanglewood's celebration of the Bernstein centenary.
 Jonathan also performed alongside his vocal fellow colleagues including Elaine Daiber, Alex Longnecker, Ned Vogel, and Chance Jonas O'Toole.
-During this time he was mentored by artists including Dawn Upshaw, Roger Vignoles, Stephanie Blythe, Sanford Sylvan, and others.
+During this time, he was taught and coached by Roger Vignoles, Dr Alan Smith, Dawn Upshaw, Stephanie Blythe, and Peter Serkin, among others.